fgero/dhcpv6-mod/README.md

 - when you update your configuration file (`/data/local/etc/dhcpv6.conf`)
 - after a **firmware update reboot** (not a normal reboot, which does not uninstall dhcpv6-mod)

-> **Note** > `install-dhcpv6-mod` will initially create the `/data/local/etc/dhcpv6.conf` configuration file (ONLY if it doesn't already existe), using `dhcpv6-orange.conf` file content
+> **Note** `install-dhcpv6-mod` will initially create the `/data/local/etc/dhcpv6.conf` configuration file (ONLY if it doesn't already existe), using `dhcpv6-orange.conf` file content

 In fact, the `./install-dhcpv6-mod.sh` command can be run at any time : it will only update `/usr/sbin/odhcp6c` with a new version of `odhcp6c.sh` if one of the following is true :

 - file `/usr/sbin/odhcp6c` is older than `odhcp6c.sh`
-- process `odhcp6c` is older than `odhcp6c.sh` or `dhcpv6.conf`
+- process `odhcp6c` is older than `odhcp6c.sh`

-In addition, if one of the above conditions is true AND if a DHCPv6 client process was already running, then the script will finish by calling `./restart-dhcp-clients.sh`, which will restart both DHCP v4 and v6 clients (full DHCP discover sequence for both, without interrupting the WAN connection).
-In that case, it is advisable to [Check IPv6 lease and connectivity](#check_ipv6)
+In addition, if a DHCPv6 client process was already running, and if either one of the above conditions is true OR if config file is newer than the running process then the script will finish by calling `./restart-dhcp-clients.sh`.
+This other script, that can also be called manually, will restart both DHCP v4 and v6 clients (full DHCP discover sequence for both, without interrupting the WAN connection).
+In that case, it is advisable to check WAN access and in particular [Check IPv6 lease and connectivity](#check_ipv6)

 &nbsp;
 &nbsp;